-Survey methods.
-To assess food access quantitatively we used an adapted version of the Household Food Insecurity Access questionnaire (Swindale and Bilinsky 2006) which asks about households' experience of hunger and worry over food in the month before the survey.
-The questionnaire, developed by the Food and Nutrition Technical Assistance (FANTA) project of the US Agency for International Development (USAID), comprises nine questions, including, "In the past 30 days, did you / worry that your household would not have enough food?/ eat fewer meals because of a shortage of food? / go to sleep hungry?"
-If respondents answered 'Yes' to any of these questions, follow-up questions were asked, concerning the frequency within the past month with which these occurred (rarely, sometimes, or often).
-The resulting data are conventionally treated either as a continuous measure of food insecurity or used to categorize households as 'food secure' (no 'Yes' responses) or as 'mildly, moderately, or severely food insecure.'
-'Moderate' food insecurity implies, for example, often having to consume foods you really don't want to eat, or ever having to skip meals.
-'Severe' food insecurity implies such things as skipping meals frequently, having no food in the house, or going all day and night without eating (Coates et al. 2007).
-Our survey also included questions about household demographics, water access, and assets.v
+To assess food access quantitatively, we used an adapted version of the Household Food Insecurity Access questionnaire (Swindale & Bilinsky 2006) which asks about household members' experience of hunger and worry over food in the month before the survey.
+The questionnaire, developed by the Food and Nutrition Technical Assistance (FANTA) project of the U.S. Agency for International Development (USAID), consists of nine questions, including, "In the past 30 days, did you: worry that your household would not have enough food? / eat fewer meals because of a shortage of food? / go to sleep hungry?"
+If respondents answered "Yes" to any of these questions, follow-up questions were asked, concerning the frequency within the past month with which these occurred (rarely, sometimes, or often).
+The resulting data are conventionally treated either as a continuous measure of food insecurity or used to categorize households as "food secure" (no "Yes" responses) or as "mildly, moderately, or severely food insecure."
+"Moderate" food insecurity implies, for example, often having to consume foods you really don't want to eat, or ever having to skip meals.
+"Severe" food insecurity implies such things as skipping meals frequently, having no food in the house, or going all day and night without eating (Coates et al. 2007).
+The survey also included questions about household demographics, water access, and assets.7

-Carrying out a household survey in the Lower Omo involves various challenges that are often either absent or ignored in conventional accounts of survey research.
-First, Bodi is a largely non-literate society, yet to carry out a survey, we needed the services of enumerators who were both literate and fluent in the local language, Me'en.
-In attempt to identify suitable enumerators, one of us (EGJS) put out word of the project in Hana town, and then, with the help of our collaborators, administered a short literacy test, in the shape of an application form, to the men who had come forward.
-(All of the candidates who presented themselves to us were men.)
-We subsequently provided the six men who had proven themselves most literate in Amharic with a week's training on the procedures of survey research in general and the project questionnaire in particular.
+Carrying out a household survey in the lower Omo involves various challenges that are often either absent or ignored in conventional accounts of survey research.
+First, Bodi is a largely pre-literate society, yet to carry out a survey, the services of enumerators who were both literate and fluent in the local language, Me'en, were required.
+In an attempt to identify suitable enumerators, one of us (EGIS) put out word of the project in Hana town, and then, with the help of our collaborators, administered a short literacy test, in the shape of an application form, to the men who came forward.
+(All of the candidates were men.)
+We subsequently provided the six men who demonstrated themselves most literate in Amharic with a week's training on the procedures of survey research in general and the project questionnaire in particular.
 The questionnaire was written and answers were recorded in Amharic, with translation into Me'en being carried out spontaneously by the enumerators.
-In principle it would have been better to print the questions and record answers in Me'en, but since the language is rarely written, it would have made the interview process much more difficult for the enumerators, and increased the likelihood of errors.vi
+In principle it would have been better to print the questions and record answers in Me'en, but since that language is rarely written, it would have made the interview process much more difficult for the enumerators, while also increasing the likelihood of errors.8

-A second challenge is that survey research conventionally requires a sampling frame from which to select households for inclusion, yet civil registration systems barely function in the region, and official data on the population of the villagization sites proved unreliable.
-Government reports from early 2013 suggested that more than 800 households had registered to resettle, but when we visited the villages in August 2013, there were altogether only about a hundred houses that were occupied in the three new villages.vii We therefore attempted in our survey complete coverage of those households in the new villages in which there were children under five years old.
-(We focused on households with children under five because we were also interested in assessing children's growth - another measure of nutritional sufficiency.)
-Of the approximately 100 households present in the villagization sites, 59 included children under five, and all of these consented to participate in our survey.
+A second challenge was that survey research conventionally requires a sampling frame from which to select households for inclusion, yet civil registration systems barely function in the lower Omo, and official data on the population of the villagization sites proved unreliable.
+Government reports from early 2013 suggested that more than 800 households had registered to resettle, but when we visited the villages in August 2013, there were altogether only about a hundred houses that were occupied in the three new villages.
+We therefore attempted to survey all households in the new villages in which there were children under five years old.
+(We focused on households with children under five in order to assess children's growth another measure of nutritional sufficiency.)
+Of the approximately one hundred households present in the villagization sites, fifty-nine included children under five, and all of these consented to participate in our survey.